Randomized Confidence Bounds for Stochastic Partial Monitoring: Towards a randomized CBP

 \begin{theorem} Consider the interval $[A,B]$, with $B = \sqrt{\alpha \log(t) }$ and $A\leq0$.
 Set the randomization over $K$ bins with a probability $\epsilon$ on the tail and a standard deviation $\sigma$.
 Set $f(t) = \alpha^{1/3} t^{2/3} \log(t)^{1/3}$, $\eta_a = W_a^{2/3}$ and $\alpha>1$.
 On easy games, \RandCBP{} achieves

 with $\mathcal V = \bigcup_{i,j \in \mathcal N} V_{ij}$ and $g_k$ being game dependent constants.
 On hard games, assuming positive constants $C_1$ and $C_2$, \RandCBP{} achieves

 \end{theorem} Similarly to the guarantees of \CBP{} \citep{bartokICML2012}, the bound on easy games is problem dependent while the bound on hard games is problem independent.
 In both cases, the expected regret of \RandCBP{} grows at the same rate as \CBP{} on the horizon $T$.
-On easy and hard games, our bound is equivalent to CBP’s in $N$, up to a constant.
-The dependency on the other terms is equivalent.
 We will see in the experiments that \RandCBP{} empirically outperforms \CBP{}.

-\section{The Contextual Setting}
+\section{The contextual setting}

-\CBPside{}~\citep{bartok2012CBPside} extends \CBP{} to the linear and logistic contextual PM settings. \CBPside{} was initially hard-coded for easy games.
-Then, \cite{lienert2013exploiting} showed that the exploration mechanism developed for \CBP{} (in the non-contextual setting) can be leveraged to extend \CBPside{} to hard games.
-However, \cite{lienert2013exploiting} proposed an exploration based on action counts, which is inadequate for the contextual setting.
-Indeed, action counts do not reflect the fact that actions are played in specific contexts (i.e. observations), in the contextual setting.
-As a response, we introduce \CBPsidestar{}, a variation that weights action counts based on the current context and the history of contexts that have been previously observed.
-This variation enables us to derive regret guarantees for easy and hard games, as well as an applicable strategy to hard games.
+\CBPside{}~\citep{bartok2012CBPside} extends \CBP{} to the linear and logistic contextual PM settings.
+The regret guarantee of \CBPside{} is currently restricted to easy games.
+An empirical study suggests that a sub-linear regret guarantee should be achievable on hard games as well~\citep{lienert2013exploiting}.
+However, the exploration strategy of \CBPside{} prevents both applicability and derivation of a regret guarantee on hard games.
+We introduce \CBPsidestar{}, an extension of \CBPside{} with an exploration strategy based on pseudo-counts applicable on easy and hard games.
 We then propose \RandCBPsidestar{}, a stochastic counterpart of \CBPsidestar{}, that enjoys regret guarantees on both easy and hard games in the linear setting, while empirically outperforming its deterministic counterpart.
 Pseudo-codes of \CBPsidestar{} and \RandCBPsidestar{} are reported in Appendix A.